Maine doctor’s license suspended over reported prescription complaints

 On Tuesday, the board that oversees Maine physicians suspend Dr. Malathy Sundaram’s license after finding that she was in breach of a 2017 consent agreement meant to resolve complaints over how she prescribed medication and communicated with patients about treatment options.

-The Maine Board of Licensure in Medicine sent Dr. Sundaram a letter Wednesday saying her medical license had been suspended “effective immediately,” according to a statement and copy of the letter a spokesman provided to the Bangor Daily News.
+The Maine Board of Licensure in Medicine sent Sundaram a letter Wednesday saying her medical license had been suspended “effective immediately,” according to a statement and copy of the letter a spokesman provided to the Bangor Daily News.

-A lawyer for Sundaram did not immediately respond for a request for comment and a call to her office was not answered Friday morning.
+Calls to Sundaram’s office was were not answered Friday.
+Kenneth Lehman, a lawyer named as the doctor’s legal counsel in the consent agreement, said on Friday afternoon that he does not represent her.

 [Two southern Maine doctors put on probation]